OSInside/kiwi/doc/source/image_description/elements.rst

 boot_clone="number"
   Same as `root_clone` but applied to the boot partition if present

-luks="passphrase|file:///path/to/keyfile":
+luks="passphrase|file:///path/to/keyfile|random":
   Supplying a value will trigger the encryption of the partition serving the root filesystem using the LUKS extension.
-The supplied value represents either the passphrase string or the location of a key file if specified as `file://...` resource.
-When using a key file it is in the responsibility of the user how this key file is actually being used.
-By default any distribution will just open an interactive dialog asking for the credentials at boot time !
+The supplied value represents either the passphrase string or the location of a key file if specified as `file://...` resource or the reserved name `random`.
+When using a passphrase the system will interactively ask for that passphrase on first boot unless it is set empty.
+  In case of an empty passphrase the system cannot be considered secure.
+  When using a key file the information from the file is read and used as a passphrase.
+The given key file is **not automatically** placed into the system or added to the `etc/crypttab` which means the passphrase in the key file is by default requested from an interactive dialog at boot time.
+When using the reserved word `random`, kiwi will create a key file with a random passphrase and place this information into `etc/crypttab`.
+This allows the system to boot without user interaction but also requires the initrd to be protected in some way because it will contain the keyfile.
+The use of `random` is therefore only secure if the image adds additional security that encrypts the initrd like it is e.g. done in the IBM secure execution process.
+  If the encryption of the system is combined with the attribute `bootpartition="false"` it's important to understand that this will place `/boot` into the encrypted area of the system and leaves reading boot data from it as a responsibility to the bootloader.
+Not every bootloader can cope with that and those that can e.g. grub will then open an interactive dialog at the bootloader level asking for the credentials to decrypt the root filesystem.

 luks_version="luks|luks1|luks2":
   Specify which `LUKS` version should be used.
 If not set and by